MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Networking/v1.6.1/Remove-AzureNetworkSecurityGroupFromSubnet.md

 ```

 ## DESCRIPTION
-The **Remove-AzureNetworkSecurityGroupFromSubnet** cmdlet dissociates an azure_2 network security group from a subnet.
+The **Remove-AzureNetworkSecurityGroupFromSubnet** cmdlet dissociates an Azure network security group from a subnet.

 ## EXAMPLES